danibachar/Advance-Networking-Kubernetes-HW/README.md

 - Fork this repository or just clone it into a local folder
 - The repository have 2 folders, one for each section to follow. and subfolder for the subsections
 - At the end of each section/subsection you will be asked to take a screen shot / a small task to add to some folder to have proof that you went through the section and worked your way with the task.
-- Your final submission will be a link to the repository you forked with the commited updates.
-Or a zip file containing repository
+- Your final submission **on moodle** will a zip named ex5.zip that contains the folder s1, s2 after you fill them up as described in the instructions below - make sure that you read the submission example on the ex5 moodle assignment page.

 ## Basics of Kubernetes